 Both races end at the same location, – St. Mary’s Howard Gilman Memorial Waterfront Park, 100 W. St. Mary’s St, St. Mary’s, GA 31558 at 5:00 pm.

-For the CGG 155, runners will run through nine towns, fifteen jurisdictions and six countines.
+For the CGG 155, runners will run through nine towns, fifteen jurisdictions and six counties.

-For the CGG 100, runners will run through By the time you complete the run through six towns, twelve jurisdictions and four counties.
+For the CGG 100, runners will run through through six towns, twelve jurisdictions and four counties.

 CGG runners may have a pacer after completing fifty miles.